Kotlin/kotlin-spec/docs/src/md/kotlin.core/statements.md

 When we expect the type of a control structure body to be `kotlin.Unit`, we relax the type checking requirements for its type by *coercing* it to `kotlin.Unit`.
 Specifically, we *ignore* the type mismatch between `kotlin.Unit` and the control structure body type.

+> Note: this control-structure-body coercion is distinct from [Unit conversion for function types][Unit-returning function type conversions], which converts function values to expected `Unit`-returning function types.

 > Examples:
 >
 > ```kotlin